Open Water Swimming / Pool Events · Workflow guide

 Do I need to shoot from in the water for good results?

 Not always.
-Long telephoto from the pool deck or outdoor shore gives you the best angle for readable cap numbers (head-on or slight angle).
+Long telephoto from the pool deck or the shore at an open-water event gives you the best angle for readable cap numbers (head-on or slight angle).
 In-water shots work for certain angles but are logistically harder.
 Position yourself where swimmers face the camera.